QUASI-DEV/www/md/faq.md

 ### What will the first proposal to the DAO include?

-We'll soon make make public the terms of the smart contract we intend to sign with the DAO.
+We'll soon make public the terms of the smart contract we intend to sign with the DAO.
 This detailed proposal will include a complete scope of work including Product Strategy, Hardware, Software, Marketing, Distribution, Education, Staffing, Communication and Licensing.
 All of it will be first distributed in plain English for the convenience of prospective participants.

 ### Will there be further proposals?